thoas/picfit/README.rst

 Redirect
 --------

-Redirect to the image.
+Redirect to an image.

 Your file will be processed synchronously then the redirection will be performed.

-The first query will be slower but next ones will be faster as the name of the processed file will be stored on your key/value store.
+The first query will be slower but next ones will be faster because the name of the processed file will be stored on your key/value store.

 Get